Suicide in Japan: Government response

 Amid the overall increase in self-inflicted death for 2009, the government claims there have been encouraging signs since September.
 The Cabinet Office said the number of monthly suicides declined year-on-year between September 2009 and April 2010.
-According to preliminary figures compiled by the NPA, the number of suicides fell 9.0 percent from the year before.
+According to preliminary figures compiled by the NPA, the number of suicides fell by 9.0% from the year before.
 In 2012, the number of annual suicides in Japan dropped below 30,000.
 In 2013, the number of suicides continued to decline.

 In 2017, the Japanese government approved a plan to reduce suicides in Japan by 30% by setting up a guideline.
 It seeks to decrease the number of suicides to no more than 16,000 by 2025.
 The government has pledged to screen the mental health of post-natal mothers.
 In addition, a toll-free hotline was set up in response to prejudice against sexual minorities.

-In 2021, the Japanese government appointed Tetsushi Sakamoto as the first Minister to Loneliness to reduce loneliness and social isolation among its citizens.
+In 2021, the Japanese government appointed Tetsushi Sakamoto as the first Minister of Loneliness to reduce loneliness and social isolation among its citizens.
 This came after an increase during the July–October period of the country's suicide rate during the COVID-19 pandemic.

 According to Japan Today, the number of people who committed suicide in Japan in 2021 was 20,830.
 The figure was 251 fewer than in 2020, however, it was 661 higher than 2019, the year before the coronavirus spread.
 Of the total, 13,815 were males, an increase of 240 over 2021, while 7,015 were females, 92 more than in 2020.
 Health ministry officials attributed the rise in suicides to effects of the prolonged coronavirus which has caused many people to lose their jobs or suffer a drop in income.

 A 2022 study conducted by a team of researchers said there were 8,000 more suicides in Japan during the COVID-19 pandemic period—between March 2020 and June 2022—than would have been expected without it.
 The increase was mostly driven by a fallout on economic and social activities, leading the government to consider data such as the suicide rate to further relax antivirus measures.